What are some of the best Disneyland hacks?

 Take advantage of single rider lines at Disney California Adventure, they’re at Goofy’s Sky School, Grizzly River Run, and Radiator Springs Racers.

 Use the official Disneyland app.
-It’s the best one, period.
+It’s the best Disneyland hack on the entire list.

 Earn a high score on Buzz Lightyear.
 We reveal all the secrets in each room here.